-The I/O Specialization holds a credit transfer agreement with Rutgers University that allows up to five TCNJ courses to be counted for the M.A. program in Human Resources Management.
-Credit Transfer Agreement
+The I/O Specialization holds a credit transfer agreement with the Rutgers University that allows up to five TCNJ courses to be counted for the M.A. program in Human Resources Management.
+Please see the details of this Credit Transfer Agreement below if you are interested in targeting this specific graduate program.

 Faculty affiliated with the Industrial / Organizational Psychology Specialization: